Japanese Forex Candlesticks Patterns Explained - Japanese Candlesticks Technical Analysis

 Line - plots a continuous line connecting closing prices of a currency pair.

-The main disadvantage of a bars is that it is not visually appealing, therefore most currency traders don't use them.
+The main disadvantage of a bars is that it is not visually appealing, therefore most forex traders don't use them.

 Candlesticks - these use the same price data as bar charts (open, high, low, and close).
 However, they in a much more visually identifiable way which resembles a candle with wicks on both ends.